jacobemcken/jacobemcken.github.io/_posts/2015-05-16-inspect-laravels-query-builder-output.md

 categories:
 - Programming
 tags:
-- PHP
+- php
 - Laravel
 - Eloquent
 comments: true
 ---
 When learning something new (in this case Laravel and it's ORM Eloquent) it is always nice to be able to "look behind the curtains" to see what actually happens.
-This both help you understand the internals of the things you are using and can sometime make bug squashing a lot easier.
+This both helps you understand the internals of the things you are using and can sometimes make bug squashing a lot easier.

 I wanted to be able to see the SQL that Eloquents query builder was producing, because SQL is something I'm fairly proficient with.